 John, his GP and his family considered his health and his care options, they finally agreed on a compromise – a respite care stay in a residential aged care facility before going home completely.

-So, after leaving hospital, John had a short, three-week respite stay in a residential aged care home to recover from his fall.
+So, after leaving the hospital, John had a short, three-week respite stay in a residential aged care home to recover from his fall.

 It was during John’s respite stay where one of the TPC team and John first met.
 The TPC Physio learned about his fall, his injured shoulder and his plan to move home.
 They quickly realised we had work to do together, so we got to it!

-In that first conversation between John and his new TPC Physio, John told us, with a smile on his face, about his goal to return home and get back into his routine of walking to his local Men’s Shed where he like to build wooden toys for local kids.
+In that first conversation between John and his new TPC Physio, John told us, with a smile on his face, about his goal to return home and get back into his routine of walking to his local Men’s Shed where he likes to build wooden toys for local kids.

-With this goal in mind, John and his physio decided that this would need John to be fit enough to walk at least 500m each way, plus have his arm working well enough to do his wood work.
+With this goal in mind, John and his physio decided that this would need John to be fit enough to walk at least 500m each way, plus have his arm working well enough to do his woodwork.
 So, together, they made a plan to rehabilitate his shoulder and improve his fitness.

 John’s exercises had started out very gentle.
 Over time, as his strength, fitness and confidence grew, he progressed to much more active exercises that he hadn’t been able to do for years.
 That’s when we started walking from his front gate, towards his Men’s Shed.
 We didn’t get far the first few weeks, but, we were making progress.